jadtl/libjpeg-turbo/README.md

 libjpeg v8 API/ABI.

-On Un*x systems, including the in-memory source/destination managers changes the dynamic library version from 62.1.0 to 62.2.0 if using libjpeg v6b API/ABI emulation and from 7.1.0 to 7.2.0 if using libjpeg v7 API/ABI emulation.
+On Un*x systems, including the in-memory source/destination managers changes the dynamic library version from 62.0.0 to 62.1.0 if using libjpeg v6b API/ABI emulation and from 7.0.0 to 7.1.0 if using libjpeg v7 API/ABI emulation.

 Note that, on most Un*x systems, the dynamic linker will not look for a function in a library until that function is actually used.
 Thus, if a program